ShinyProxy vs Posit Connect: Benchmark Test for Scaling Shiny Apps

 - How to migrate from ShinyProxy to Posit Connect

-Addendum – Retest for ShinyProxy proxy.default-max-instances
+Addendum at bottom – Retest for ShinyProxy proxy.default-max-instances

 ShinyProxy vs Posit Connect – Which solution should I choose?